Rock 'n' Roll History for

 June 7

-Kimberly Griggs, who claims to have inspired many of Michael Jackson's biggest hit records, filed a $1 billion lawsuit against his estate, saying the late King Of Pop exposed her personal secrets and promised to give her the rights to the tracks.
+Kimberly Griggs, who claimed to have inspired many of Michael Jackson's biggest hit records, filed a $1 billion lawsuit against his estate, saying the late King Of Pop exposed her personal secrets and promised to give her the rights to the tracks.
 Griggs said she had an intimate relationship with Jackson in 1979.

 June 7